-The Temporary Caregiver Insurance program (TCI), signed into law by Governor Chafee in July, is effec-tive as of January 5, 2014.
+The Temporary Caregiver Insurance program (TCI) was signed into law and became effective on January 5, 2014.
 The TCI program provides up to four weeks of wage replacement benefits to workers who need to take time from work to care for a seriously ill child, spouse, domestic partner, parent, parent-in-law or grandparent or to bond with a newborn child, adopted child or foster child.
 Bonding claims may be requested only during the first 12 months of parenting.
 Proof of a parent-child relationship is required.